hoodaajay99/linux-kernel-device-drivers/docs/36-Network-Drivers/04-MAC-PHY-and-MII-Interface/MAC-PHY-and-MII-Interface.md

 - With the management interface, upper layers can monitor and control the PHY

 ## MII (Media Independent Interface)
-- Called `Media Independent Interface`
+- Standard interface, standardized by IEEE 802.3u
-- Standard interface to connect a Fast Ethernet (i.e., 100 Mbit/s) media access control (MAC) block to a PHY chip.
+- Connect a Fast Ethernet (i.e., 100 Mbit/s) (MAC) block to a PHY chip.

-- The MII is standardized by IEEE 802.3u
-- `Media independent:` Different media (twisted pair, fiber optic etc) can be used without redesigning or replacing the MAC hardware
+> **`Media independent:`** Different media (twisted pair, fiber optic etc) can be used without redesigning or replacing the MAC hardware

 ### Management Data Input/Output (MDIO)
 -  Two wire serial bus interface, subset of the MII